And a list of facts about Earth’s dwindling water resources

 Where’s all the water gone ?

 There’s no mystery to it.
-(And don’t worry, it’ll rain back, and more and more abundantly and rapidly, and will disappear, more and more abundantly and rapidly, and ..)
+Don’t worry, it’ll rain back, and more and more abundantly and rapidly, and water will evaporate and reappear as rain and floods more and more abundantly and rapidly.
+Be it just to wash the top-soil away..

-After more than 10,000 years of agriculture, deforestation, blind war against useful weeds, monoculture, water now cycles more and more rapidly by evaporation from a soil that is more and more deprived of trees and plants normally filled with water — overall, tons of water.
+After more than 10,000 years of agriculture, deforestation, war against useful weeds, monoculture, now water cycles more and more rapidly, by evaporation, from a soil that is more and more deprived of trees and plants normally filled with water, overall, tons of water.

-All that water is consequently more and more rapidly evaporated, then rained back down, and up she goes again, pumped by the sun’s action, and down again, and up again, in a shorter and shorter cycle, without being kept in place for a reasonable length of time by a sufficient population of plants and trees and by the topsoil itself which is less and less protected by a sufficient cover of plants and the shadow they should normally provide, as already said ..
+More and more water is, consequently, more and more rapidly evaporated, then rained back down, and up she goes again, pumped by the sun’s action, and down again, and up again, in a shorter and shorter cycle, without being kept in place for a reasonable length of time by a sufficient population of plants and trees and by the topsoil itself which is less and less protected by a sufficient cover of plants and the shadow they should normally provide, as already said ..

 April 2015 :